History of the El Morro Area Arts Council:

-The El Morro Area Arts Council began in 1997 as an idea when a group of local artists met to discuss how to continue showing their work in anticipation of the closing of a local cafe and gallery.
+The El Morro Area Arts Council began in 1997 when local artists met to discuss how to continue showing their work in anticipation of the closing of a local cafe/gallery.

-As the idea for an arts council progressed, a board of directors was formed and met monthly with members representing the different communities of Zuni Pueblo, Ramah Navajo Chapter, the town of Ramah and El Morro.
-In the first year, while still working toward forming an arts council, there were workshops, exhibitions, drumming circles, landscape outings and a dinner theater all held, in different locations around the communities.
+As the idea progressed, a board of directors was formed and met monthly with members representing the different communities of Zuni Pueblo, Ramah Navajo Chapter, the towns of Ramah and El Morro.
+In the first year, while still working toward forming an arts council, there were workshops, exhibitions, drumming circles, landscape outings and a dinner theater all held in different locations around the communities.

-Many volunteers worked hard to get the interior space painted, the grounds cleaned up and exhibitions hung.
-The very first event held at the Old School Gallery was set up outside on the concrete slab, before the doors were even opened.
+From this the Old School Gallery was created.
+The community got together and created it, with funds raised from members and hard work by volunteeers.
 It was a period of exciting growth and by 1999 the El Morro Area Arts Council was voted one of the leading arts councils in New Mexico.

-Life in our part of the world (50+ miles to town, dirt roads, sparse population) is often challenging and at times can be lonely.
-The camaraderie and friendships that have developed and strengthened through EMAAC and its Old School Gallery over the years is perhaps the thing we value the most about having an arts council and community arts center in our rural and remote part of New Mexico.
+Life in our part of the world (50+ miles to town, dirt roads, sparse population) is often challenging.
+The camaraderie and friendships that have developed and strengthened through EMAAC and its Old School Gallery is perhaps the thing we value the most in our beloved rural and remote part of New Mexico.

 History of the El Morro School Building… as told by Billy Gross

-Former students remember about 20 children attending the two-room schoolhouse.
-The children walked or rode horses to school, and in the case of children living in the dorms at Mountain View, rode a bus – a refurbished army truck heated with a wood stove in the middle.
+About 20 children attended the two-room schoolhouse.
+The children walked or rode horses to school, and in the case of children living in the dorms at Mountain View, rode a refurbished army truck heated with a wood stove in the middle.
 In the early fifties a school was built in the village of Ramah and attendance at the El Morro school dwindled until the school was closed in the mid 1950s.